Concordium/concordium.github.io/source/shared/net/desktop-wallet/install-ledger-app.rst

 For the app to work properly with the current version of the Desktop Wallet, make sure that you update to the latest version of the app.

 ..
-Note:: If you're using a different computer than the one you used when you installed the app, you must install Python3, pip, and the Python tools for ledger (ledgerblue) before updating the app.
+Note:: If you're using a different computer than the one you used when you installed the app, you must install Python3, pip, and the Python tools for Ledger (ledgerblue) before updating the app.

 #. :ref:`Download <downloads>` the latest version of the Ledger app if you haven't done so already.